tonykieling/user_project-frontend/README.md

  5. Grant Admin permission
  6. Check logs created by the users actions

- * All this part of the project is about server side (only backend).

  **ToDo:**
  1. Check User deleted and apply the behaviour for the rest of the application (create, delete, update)
  2. Develop Sending email for specific actions (create user, update, changing password, etc)